telerik/blazor-docs/components/grid/filter/filter-row.md

 # Grid Filter Row

-The `FilterRow` filtering mode renders a row below the column headers with UI that you can use to fill in the filter criteria.
+The FilterRow filtering mode renders a row below the column headers, providing a UI where you can fill in the filter criteria.

 The Grid applies the filters as the user types in the filtering input.